timsetsfire/dr-umbrella-models/README.md

 ## Approach 2

-Similar to the first, but instead of the unstructured model being used to call 19 other deployments, all of the model artifacts are included in this model and scoring happens entirely within the unstructured models (no calls to other datarobot deployments).
+Similar to the first, but instead of the unstructured model being used to call 19 other deployments, all of the model artifacts are included in this model and scoring happens entirely within the unstructured models (no calls to other datarobot deployments for predictions).
+All submodels have a spot in the deployment console, but only for the purposes of monitoring.
 This approach will still provide feature drift monitoring, target drift monitoring, and capture predictions overtime.

 ### Recommended if ...

-... you will retrain all sub models at a given go.
+* you will retrain all sub models at a given go.
+* you require prediction tracking for all submodels
+* you require feature drift monitoring

 ### Benefit to approach 2

 This will probably be quite a bit faster than approach 1 as network calls are not being made to the 19 sub models deployed as datarobot endpoints.

 Less deployments sitting in AKS.
 Previous approach would require 20 AKS Deployments, 1 for the master and 19 for the sub models.
 This would require 1.